Get a firmer, more powerful midsection with this quick bodyweight routine.

 Without your core muscles, you wouldn’t be able to stand or sit upright, much less garden or play with your grandkids.
 That’s why building and maintaining core strength is so important, especially as you get older.

 You don’t have to do lengthy core-specific workouts—most exercises engage your core muscles to some degree, even if they’re deemed as exercises for your arms or legs.
-But you should add this simple 10-minute circuit to your routine as often as possible, maybe even every day.
+But you should add this simple 10-minute core workout to your routine as often as possible, maybe even every day.

 When done consistently, these four core exercises can dramatically improve strength, stability, and even posture—in just 10 minutes per session.